techidaily/site-win11-tips/source/_posts/correcting-windows-vlc-input-compatibility-faults.md

 ## 5\.
 Take Ownership of the Media File

- You can[take ownership of a file in Windows](https://www.makeuseof.com/take-ownership-of-windows-files-and-folders-with-these-tools/) to fix the "your input can’t be opened" error in VLC.
+ You can [take ownership of a file in Windows](https://www.makeuseof.com/take-ownership-of-windows-files-and-folders-with-these-tools/) to fix the "your input can’t be opened" error in VLC.
 Taking ownership should work if the error is triggered due to insufficient permission to access the file.

 To take ownership of a media file: